ben-newell/configuration/README.md

 brew tap microsoft/git
 brew install --cask git-credential-manager-core
 Next time you clone a repo you will be prompted to sign in.

+DNS:
+Make sure you set your dns to the location of the AdGuard.